lblod/ember-rdfa-editor/README.md

 This object contains a series of `string:boolean` pairs.
 It may contain the following entries:
 - showPaper: Show the editor inside a paper like container
 - showToolbarBottom: Display the toolbar at the bottom of the screen
-- hideSidebarLeft: Hide the sidebar to the left of the editor
+- showSidebarLeft: Hide the sidebar to the left of the editor (default: `true`)
-- hideSidebarRight: Hide the sidebar to the right of the editor
+- showSidebarRight: Hide the sidebar to the right of the editor (default: `true`)

 ## The `ProseController` class
 Instances of the `ProseController` class can be used to control different aspects of the editor.